Naamio/naamio/README.md

 ## The License

-The project is NOT open source, but has been licensed with specific conditions to allow its source to be used for educational purposes.
+The project is open source, and has been licensed with specific conditions to allow its source to be used for commercial and non-profit purposes.
 Please read
 [the license](./LICENSE.md "the license") for more information.